 Stop one is in an often-overlooked part of the Valley, the 12,000-acre Salt River Pima-Maricopa Indian Community.

-I park on the dusty shoulder off East Indian School Road and walk toward The Stand, a shack made of cactus ribs, where fry bread has been cooking for 12 years.
+I park on the dusty shoulder off East Indian School Road and walk toward The Stand, a shack made of cactus ribs, where men and women have cooked fry bread for 12 years.

 At 4:30, the Gila River Indian Community appears.
 At 5 o'clock, the Maricopa Ak-Chin Indian Community's cotton, corn, and barley fields spread.
 At 6, one of the Tohono O'odham Nation's four parcels shows.
-Below, some two hours south by car, the largest Tohono O'odham parcel stands, abutting Mexico.
+Below it, some two hours south by car, the largest Tohono O'odham parcel stands, abutting Mexico.
 At 2.8 million acres, the Tohono O'odham Nation is America's second largest.
-The Navajo Nation covers 17 million acres, spilling from Arizona into two other states and spanning an area three times the size of New Jersey.
+The largest, Navajo Nation, covers 17 million acres, spilling from Arizona into two other states and spanning an area three times the size of New Jersey.

 Native American lands make up more than a quarter of Arizona.
 Arizona's Native Americans number more than a quarter-million.
 Even now, in 2018, some subsist in part on fry bread.

 You can find fry bread in homes on these lands, and in shacks, stands, dives, and restaurants throughout metro Phoenix.
 Today, we'll be touring three spots known for fry bread: The Stand, Maria’s Frybread & Mexican Food, and The Fry Bread House.